EBSA and School Refusal: A SENCO's Complete Guide

 A practical SENCO guide to emotionally based school avoidance: Kearney's four-function model, week-by-week response plan, legal duties, EHCP evidence.

-One in five children now has difficulties attending school regularly, according to the Department for Education.
-In 2018/19, persistent absence affected 10.9% of learners.
-By 2022/23, that figure had risen to 21.2%.
-In autumn 2024/25, 33.3% of learners with EHCPs were persistently absent.
+One in five children in England now has difficulties attending school regularly.
+Department for Education absence statistics show persistent absence rose from 10.9% in 2018/19 to 21.2% in 2022/23, and in the autumn term 2024/25 the rate for learners with an Education, Health and Care plan reached 33.3%.
 For SENCOs, emotionally based school avoidance (EBSA) is no longer an exceptional case requiring specialist referral.
 It is a routine part of the caseload, and most schools lack a structured, legally defensible response framework.

 Selective mutism links to anxiety, affecting school attendance.
 Learners freeze, anxiety drives this, not defiance (Muris & Ollendick, 2000).
 A patient, low-demand approach helps learners, like with EBSA support (Remsing, 2021).